Resume/Curriculum Vitae (CV)

 Much like a resume, a curriculum vitae highlights your professional and academic works, but in greater detail.
 A strong candidate for graduate school will have a CV that exceeds one page and includes the most relevant and impactful pieces of your academic portfolio.
 Remember, each application must be customized to the school and the same applies to your curriculum vitae.

-are available to help you during all stages of composing your personal statement.
-What is a Personal Statement.
+are available to help you during all stages of composing your personal statement (even after graduation - call or email them directly).
+What is a Personal Statement?

 At least one official transcript from each institution you have attended will be required for your graduate program application.
 Most institutions require transcripts to be sent directly to the designated department within the Graduate School office.
 UW Bothell transcripts can be ordered online through MyUW